 Treatment may not be needed if there are few or no symptoms.
 You may need to go to the hospital to diagnose and treat severe symptoms.

-Swelling may be managed with medicines that help remove fluids from the body (diuretics).
+Swelling and other symptoms of heart failure may be managed with medicines that help remove fluids from the body (diuretics).

 Some people may be able to have surgery to repair or replace the tricuspid valve.
-Surgery is usually done as part of another procedure.
+Surgery is most often done as part of another procedure.

 Treatment of certain conditions may correct this disorder.
 These include:

-Surgical valve repair or replacement usually provides a cure.
+Surgical valve repair or replacement most often provides a cure in people who need an intervention.

-The outlook is poor for people who have severe tricuspid regurgitation that cannot be corrected.
+The outlook is poor for people who have symptomatic, severe tricuspid regurgitation that cannot be corrected.

 When to Contact a Medical Professional